Groupon: Initial public offering

 On June 2, 2011, Groupon filed to go public under the ticker symbol GRPN.
-The company went public on November 4, 2011.
+The company went public on November 4, 2011, with its shares listed on Nasdaq.
 It was the biggest IPO by an Internet company since Google in 2004.
 The IPO was handled by Morgan Stanley, Goldman Sachs Group and Credit Suisse Group.

 On August 10, 2011, Groupon updated its IPO filing, after facing scrutiny from regulators and analysts over its use of a non-standard accounting metric called Adjusted Consolidated Segment Operating Income.
 Critics argued that ACSOI was used by Groupon to present a misleading metric of profitability.
 Groupon's original IPO filing with ACSOI accounting showed a positive operating income of $60.6 million for 2010; after replacing the ACSOI metric with standard accounting metrics, Groupon's IPO filing reported an operating loss of $420 million for 2010.
-Prior to the IPO, some analysts criticized Groupon's decision to pay out over $940 million of the $1.12 billion in venture capital Groupon had raised before the IPO - over 84% of its venture capital raised - as cash payouts to its 3 founders and early backers, rather than into the company.
+Prior to the IPO, some analysts criticized Groupon's decision to pay out over $940 million of the $1.12 billion in venture capital Groupon had raised before the IPO – over 84% of its venture capital raised – as cash payouts to its 3 founders and early backers, rather than into the company.
 The large cash payout also made Groupon technically insolvent when it filed for its IPO.

 In 2012, it was noted that Groupon had lost 80% of its value since its initial public offering the previous year.
 The stock had since rebounded and was trading around $8 in Q1 2015 before plunging as low as $2.15 in early 2016.